xdmushui/partner-center-sdk/develop/get-a-list-of-self-serve-policies.md

 ## C\#

-To get a list of all self serve policies:
+To get a list of all self-serve policies:

 1. Call the [**IAggregatePartner.SelfServePolicies**](/dotnet/api/microsoft.store.partnercenter.iselfservepoliciescollection) method with the entity identifier to retrieve an interface to operations on the policies.